dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 This trait has nearly 100% uptime while tanking.
 The armor bonus is nothing special, but it is very consistent and reliable.
 This trait is very similar to {{< spell 268596 "Gemhide" >}} in function, except Crystalline Carapace deals damage instead of also granting Avoidance.

+## Shimmering Haven

+- {{< spell 271557 "Shimmering Haven" >}} - Taking damage has a chance to create an upwelling of Azerite beneath your feet, increasing your Health by X and your Armor by Y while you stand within it, for 10 seconds.

+At 370, you gain 13431 health and 380 armor.

+I wasn't able to test this trait either, but based on what data I could find it appears to proc once every minute or so, making it very unreliable at less than 20% uptime.
+Additionally, this trait forces you to stand in one location and not move in order to benefit from it.
+This might have been fine if you could control when it procced and therefore decide when to stay still, but since you have no control over when it procs you cannot guarantee you won't have to move while the buff is up.

+## Winds of War

+- {{< spell 267671 "Winds of War" >}} - Taking damage grants X Dodge for 3 seconds, stacking up to 10 times.

+At 370 you gain 37 Dodge rating per stack, for a total of 370 Dodge rating at max stacks.

+While Dodge is very inconsistent as a damage-reducing mechanic and should not be relied on as a survivability tool, it does reduce your overall damage taken over the course of a fight.
+Assuming you're at an average of 370 item level and have an equal distribution of secondaries (3732 Agility and 704 Crit rating from gear), adding 370 Dodge rating will improve your chance to dodge by 3.18%.

+---

+# Inner Ring

+These traits populate the inner ring of Azerite Gear.
+Like the middle ring, they consist mostly of general defensive benefits.
+They don't compete with traits on the outer and middle rings.

+As with the middle ring section, this list is not exhaustive.
+If a trait is not listed here, it is because it either provides little or no defensive benefit, or is too unreliable to be considered for tanking.

+## Azerite Fortification

+- {{< spell 268435 "Azerite Fortification" >}} - When stunned, immobilized, or knocked back, you heal for X.

+At 370, you heal for 13246.

+This is a situational pick.
+There are several bosses in Uldir that have knockback mechanics (Taloc, Zul) where this trait could potentially be very strong as I don't think it has any internal cooldown.
+Because this depends so heavily on whether or not you can get CC'd, it's hard to value this trait generally, and I do not recommend it for general purpose survivability.

+## Bulwark of the Masses

+- {{< spell 268595 "Bulwark of the Masses" >}} - When you are surrounded by 4 or more enemies, gain a shield that absorbs X damage.
+Cannot occur more than once every 15 seconds.

+At 370, the size of the absorb is 14842.

+This trait results in around 1k healing per second average, assuming the full absorb is consumed every 15 seconds.
+It's quite strong (relative to the other absorb-type traits) if you can reliably trigger the effect, for example in dungeons when pulling large packs of trash.

 ## Gemhide

 - {{< spell 268596 "Gemhide" >}} - When dealt damage greater than 10% of your maximum health, gain X Armor and Y Avoidance.

 At 370, this trait grants 211 Armor and 128 Avoidance.

 As mentioned above, this trait is very similar to {{< spell 271536 "Crystalline Carapace" >}} &mdash; both are high-uptime Armor buffs that have very reliable ways to proc them when needed.
 Defensively, Gemhide is strictly better.
 Not only does it grant more Armor at all item levels, but instead of dealing damage as a secondary effect like Crystalline Carapace, it also grants Avoidance, which works on not only raid-wide damage, but also on cleaving tank damage as well (any attack with an AoE component will be reduced by Avoidance).
+Keep in mind that Gemhide and Crystalline Carapace do not directly compete on the same row.

 ![Crystalline Carapace vs Gemhide bonus Armor](/guardian/images/crystalline-carapace-vs-gemhide.png)